bryanmlyr/bryanmlyr/README.md

 I am always looking for new challenges and opportunities to learn and grow as a software/data engineer. 🤓

-You can contact me on LinkedIn at https://www.linkedin.com/in/bryanmlyr/ or via email at bryan.maloyer@gmail.com.
+You can contact me on [LinkedIn](https://www.linkedin.com/in/bryanmlyr/).
 I am always open to connecting with other professionals in the industry and discussing potential opportunities.
 Feel free to reach out!

 <!--